affinitydb/doc/intro.md

 #Introduction
-Welcome to AffinityNG, the "next generation" edition of Affinity (alpha release)!
+Welcome to AffinityNG, the "next generation" edition of Affinity (alpha2 release)!

 AffinityNG is licensed as open-source software under the Apache License, Version 2.0.